Bogues rejoins team, but future is uncertain Doctors give go-ahead for guard to playWednesday, October 8, 1997 By John Delong

 Bogues was all smiles after practice yesterday, saying that he was just happy to be back with the team.

-''All along, I wanted to get to camp.
+''This is a step forward for me,'' Bogues said. ''All along, I wanted to get to camp.
 I just want to play basketball.
 That's all I ever was saying.
 If you ever hear anything different than that from my mouth, you let me know.''

 Bob Bass, the Hornets' executive vice president, said that results from the MRI taken on Monday night showed no significant damage since the season-ending MRI that Bogues took in May.